 - Reverse everything, if not satisfactory and demand money back.
 Fortunately, every provider offers a money-back guarantee.

 Because this process is so difficult, no masseshosterare afraid to loudly call their hosting fast and secure.
-We believe that performance should not be based on claims, but only on real values.
-Unfortunately, you can only get this by correct measuring and comparingwhich is quite time consuming depending on the number of tested providers.
+We believe that performance should not be based on claims, but on real values.
+Unfortunately, you only get them through correct measuring and comparingwhich is quite time consuming depending on the number of tested providers.

 "The best performance comparison is to try the new provider yourself."